 Fritillaria persica “Persian Fritillary”–3-foot spires of plum-purple flowers.
 Plant these like F. imperialis.

 4” tall dainty white flowers in very early spring.
 Plant these pest-proof bulbs 3” to 4” deep; part-sun to light shade.
 Pretty when naturalized in lawns.

 Incredibly fragrant flowers in a rainbow of colors.
 Blooms in mid- to late-March.
 Plant 6” deep; full to half-day sun.

 Hyacinths ‘Festival’ –Multi-flowering in pink, blue, and white, similar to the old French Roman Hyacinths.
 Wonderfully fragrant.
-Plant like regular hyacinths.
+Plant these like regular hyacinths.

 Hyacinthoides hispanica (Scilla campanulata) “Wood Hyacinths” “Spanish Bluebells”–Excellent